Recommended Side Trips in Manaslu Trek

 Base point: Samdo

 From Samdo there are basically two options to get to the Tibetan border.
 Option one is seeing the view from Lajyung Bhanjyang, a pass at 5098 meters east of Samdo.
 The locals don’t suggest this option since it is not usually used and the trail is not clear (Yaks rule these hills and mark numerous trails there).
-Option two is the "main way to Tibet”, leading to trade route to Tibet that goes through Rui La pass at 4998 meters north of Samdo.
-The nearest Tibetan village is only a day walk through this route, and a motorable road in the Tibetan side is two days walk… It can be done on a long tourists walking day.
+Option two is the "main way to Tibet”, leading to a trade route to Tibet that goes through Rui La pass at 4998 meters north of Samdo.
+The nearest Tibetan village is only a day walk through this route, and a motorable road in the Tibetan side is two-days walk… It can be done on a long tourist walking day.